Student services fee explained , Ngā whakamārama mō ngā ratonga utu āwhina tauira

 What is the compulsory student services fee?

-All universities in New Zealand charge a student services fee, sometimes known as a student services levy, as directed by the New Zealand Government’s Tertiary Education Commission.
+All universities in New Zealand charge a student services fee as directed by the New Zealand Government’s Tertiary Education Commission.
 This gives you access to services that contribute to student life by supporting your study journey and enhancing your academic experience.
+Massey University also delivers the following services funded by the fee:

 How is the student services fee allocated?